Am I this person?

 However last week, it took me much less time to process the “difficult” feedback though, to see it in context, and to come up with some ideas for things to do things differently.
 (Smile a little more whilst being patient, for example…)

 My coaching supervision and reflective practice has taught me how to stand outside of feedback.
 It has taught me how to develop my own opinion of my growing edge as a trainer, facilitator and coach.
 It has taught me to use feedback offered, rather than be defined by it.

 Is it time for you too to part company with the “yo-yo” of the emotional highs and lows that come with feedback?

 If you would like to be less reliant on the roller coaster of feedback that other people give you, this idea may also help you.
 Learning to stand outside of feedback and create your own way forward is a valuable thing to do.

 Gill is a Leadership Developer, National Training Award winner and Master Executive Coach who loves working with groups of people to bring their learning alive.

-If you are looking for a new associate or to add to your own internal team, Gill is always interested in new possibilities to work together to create outstanding learning and results.
+If you are looking for a new associate or to add to your own internal team, get in touch.
+Gill is always interested in new possibilities to work together to create outstanding learning and results.

 Other quotes from the training: